What is a nipple shield?

 - Keeping the brim stretched, place the nipple shield centrally over the nipple, onto the breast, to help draw some of the nipple and areola into the crown of the shield as you release the stretch.
 Position any ‘cut-outs’ where the baby’s chin and nose will touch the breast.
 Flatten the ‘brim’ of the shield over the breast.
 Hold the nipple shield in place with your fingers on the outside edges.

 - There should be a small space between the end of your nipple and the end of the crown of the nipple shield.
 If your nipple touches the end of the crown of the nipple shield, then the nipple shield is too small for you.

 - Point the crown of the nipple shield at your baby's nose and encourage your baby to open his mouth wide.
 As he attaches, the nipple shield can be directed towards the roof of your baby’s mouth.

-- His mouth is open wide.
+- mouth is open wide.

-- His chin is in pressed into your breast.
+- chin is pressed into your breast.

-- His lips are flanged outwards.
+- lips are flanged outwards.

 - At the end of the breastfeed, your nipple should neither be rubbed nor sore.
 If it is, the nipple shield is the wrong size or shape.

 - The crown of the nipple shield usually has milk in it at the end of the breastfeed if your baby was getting your breastmilk through the nipple shield.